Plutora Blog - DevOps, Digital Transformation, IT Governance, Software Development, Value Stream Management

 Each time a subscriber interacts with the Netflix platform, their data is continuously fed into Netflix’s personalized recommendation engine.
 When a user watches content, whether in full or partially, Netflix logs that data and uses it to inform their recommendations.
 If someone watches Happy Gilmore, for example, the engine might suggest the user watch movies starring Adam Sandler or other comedies next.

 Simply put, Netflix’s goal is to better predict which videos its subscribers will enjoy.
-And it wants users to find content they will enjoy as quickly as possible.
+And it wants users to find the content they will enjoy as quickly as possible.
 When customers don’t have to spend a seemingly endless amount of time browsing Netflix’s library, they’re happier.
 It sure beats curling up with your loved one to watch a movie only to find yourself scrolling through titles for an uncountable amount of time and arguing over what’s good and what isn’t.

 (Of course, we’re just speaking hypothetically here.)

 On the other hand, failure to understand what else your customers might like can come at a high cost.
 In the age of Netflix and Amazon, customers have grown to expect personalized recommendations.
-Businesses that aren’t capable of offering similar experience can very well turn customers away, as customers will be frustrated.
+Businesses that aren’t capable of offering similar experiences can very well turn customers away, as customers will be frustrated.

 When it comes to collecting data to use for predictive analytics, Netflix unquestionably has one of the most ideal platforms in existence today.